 Again, if it’s inappropriate, there’s a way to flag it and also report it to Google.
 For example, it may be coming from somebody that has no relationship to your business.
 We had an anecdotal experience where an attorney’s wife upset a person that had nothing to do with his law practice and put a negative review on his Google business listing.
 Of course, we immediately filed an inappropriate review complaint with Google.

 I want to thank the two of you for taking time today to talk about reviews.
+Jeffrey Spanier is 800Commerce’s Director of Business Development; he works with clients and knows their pain points and concerns regarding online reviews and managing their online reputation.
+Bob Levin is the developer of their products and the technology expert.
 I encourage the people who are listening to this podcast to visit their website: 800commerce.net.